 Creighton A. Burk, formerly Chief Geologist of Mobil Oil Corporation, served as UTMSI Director, while Worzel acted as Director of GGL.
 Burk was succeeded by Peter T. Flawn for a brief period and later by J. Robert Moore.
 Following Worzel’s retirement in 1979, the GGL was administered more directly from Austin, with responsibility for scientific leadership in Galveston falling to Associate Director Gary V. Latham from 1979 to 1981.

-In 1982, to promote closer interaction with the Department of Geological Sciences (DGS) and to augment its role in graduate education, the Laboratory was renamed the University of Texas Institute for Geophysics (UTIG) and moved to Austin.
+In 1982, to promote closer interaction with the Department of Geological Sciences (now called the Department of Earth and Planetary, EPS) and to augment its role in graduate education, the laboratory was renamed the University of Texas Institute for Geophysics (UTIG) and moved to Austin.
 Arthur E. Maxwell assumed the directorship.
 Maxwell had made his mark in the annals of Earth science by serving as co-chief scientist of Leg 3 of the Deep Sea Drilling Project (DSDP) in 1968.
 Led by Maxwell, the scientists on DSDP Leg 3 confirmed seafloor spreading and thus substantiated the now widely accepted hypothesis of plate tectonics, an accomplishment that has been called the most significant discovery in the history of scientific ocean drilling.
 DSDP Leg 3 also led to the validation of the paleomagnetic time scale, giving geophysicists a powerful tool for estimating the age of the ocean floor.
 Between 1982 and 1994 UTIG expanded its role in marine geophysics and seismology, and developed major research programs in polar regions, particularly Antarctica and the southern Oceans.